csev/dj4e/assn/dj4e_install.md

 and set up a virtual environment with Python 3.x and Django 3.

     mkvirtualenv django3 --python=/usr/bin/python3.6
-    pip3 install django ## this may take a couple of minutes
+    pip install django ## this may take a couple of minutes

 Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell.